 - Use a cake server or spatula to carefully transfer the cookies to a baking sheet lined with parchment paper.

 - Once the baking sheet is full (I got about 20 small cookies per pan), bake for 10-15 minutes or until golden.
-(I usually bake it for 12 minutes but I always start checking a little earlier just to be sure).

 - While your first batch is cooking, re-roll the dough and start over until there isn't any dough left.